Solution of the v-representability problem on a one-dimensional torus: Conclusions and outlook

-\item A crucial step in the proof of \citet{hohenberg-kohn1964} is to show that for two potentials that differ by more than a constant, the ground states cannot be possibly equal.
-In \citet{Penz-et-al-HKreview-partI} this was termed ``HK2'' theorem and formulated equivalently: If two potentials share any common eigenstate then the potentials are equal up to a constant.
-But \citet{hohenberg-kohn1964} do not give any details about this part of the proof, which actually relies on dividing $(V-V')\Psi = \text{const.}\,\Psi$ by the ground-state wave function $\Psi$.
-This firstly requires the wave function to be non-zero almost everywhere, which is secured by the unique continuation property in certain settings~\cite{Garrigue2018HK}, but also it only works if the potential is a multiplication operator. (\citet{Dreizler-Gross}, after Eq.~(2.24) who repeat the example of \citet{ENGLISCH1983}, comment on precisely this problem, but they put the focus on a possible failure of the unique continuation property instead.)
-As we showed here, in order to have $v$-representability, we must extend the domain of potentials to distributions, hence this step in the proof of the Hohenberg--Kohn theorem will generally fail.
+and one could infer that $v(x_1)-v'(x_1)=\mathrm{const}$ after division by $\Psi$.
+This division is the crucial step here, and we assume that it was this part of the proof that \citet{CCR1985} had in in mind when they wrote about including generalized potentials, as already partly cited in the beginning: ``However, we caution the reader that much of HK theory, particularly the proof of the basic uniqueness theorem, may break down for generalized potentials.''
+Now the division step firstly requires the wave function to be non-zero almost everywhere, which is secured by the unique continuation property in certain settings~\cite{Garrigue2018HK}, but also it only works if the potential is a multiplication operator. (\citet{Dreizler-Gross}, who repeat the example of \citet{ENGLISCH1983}, after Eq.~(2.24) comment on precisely this problem, but they put the focus on a possible failure of the unique continuation property instead.)
+As we showed here, in order to have $v$-representability, we must extend the domain of potentials to distributions that are not multiplicative, hence this step in the proof of the Hohenberg--Kohn theorem will generally fail.
 While this is not a falsification of Hohenberg--Kohn it is still an important indication that something might go wrong here.
 Similarly, in finite-lattice systems it is \emph{known} that there are counterexamples to the Hohenberg--Kohn theorem while one has full $v$-representability for all densities $0<\rho<1$ \cite{penz-DFT-graphs}.
 So while we gain $v$-representability we actually might loose the unique mapping from densities to potentials.
 In this context it is interesting to remember the observation of Simen Kvaal in \citet[2.1.17]{teale2022dft} that neither the convex formulation of exact DFT nor the Kohn--Sham approach do in any way rely on the Hohenberg--Kohn theorem.
 Rather they depend on the constraint-search functional and the Legendre--Fenchel transformation and, in the case of Kohn--Sham, specifically on interacting and non-interacting $v$-representability.
 This means that the given result is imperative for a well-defined Kohn--Sham procedure, since it proves the existence of the $v_\mathrm{s}$ potential of the auxiliary system for the first time (cf.~Mathieu Lewin in \citet[4.5.2]{teale2022dft}).
 Another application is the adiabatic connection where indeed $v$-representability for different interaction strengths needs to be assumed, a property that can be achieved in the setting given here.
 In this sense it can be argued that the achievement of $v$-representability outweighs the potential loss of the validity of the Hohenberg--Kohn theorem.